ImperialCollegeLondon/RCS_UserSupport_public/RCS_Apps_guides/JupyterHub-Lab/README.md

 - run WebApps in browsers' incognito-mode windows ; this will make sure to:
   - "isolate" your log-in session for the time you need it
-  - cleare all cookies and cached Client data/settings once you're done and close the browser incognito window.
+  - clear all cookies and cached Client data/settings once you're done and close the browser incognito window.

 - always **use the correct log-out" procedures of the WebApp ;
   - whenever possible search for the "LOGOUT" button or "EXIT" button of the WebApp ;